ToruIwashita/tab-relocator.vim/README.md

-# shift-window-to-tab.vim
+# tab-assist.vim
-Close current window, and open new tab
+Assist to move the tab